bsfarnsworth/url-shortener/Wee.md

   }
 ```

-    On error, if unable to issue (any server problem such as DB full)
+- On error, if unable to issue (any server problem such as DB full):

 ```
   InternalServerError, 500